cortexlabs/cortex/.github/ISSUE_TEMPLATE/bug-report.md

 ### Stack Trace

 [If applicable, the stack trace which shows the error.
-Find it with `cortex logs <resource name>`, or use `kubectl get pods -n cortex` and use the name of the failed pod in `kubectl logs <pod name> -n cortex`]
+Find it with `cortex logs -v <resource name>`, or use `kubectl get pods -n cortex` and use the name of the failed pod in `kubectl logs <pod name> -n cortex`]

 ```
 <paste stack trace here>